jillesvangurp/es-kotlin-client/PITCHME.md

 ---
 # Es Kotlin Wrapper
   - ES 6.x finally added a Java HTTP client.
 Binary protocol is deprecated
     - Kind of complicated to use; lots of boilerplate needed.
     - Lacks all the features I built earlier
   - So I fixed it
     - [jillesvangurp/es-kotlin-wrapper-client](https://github.com/jillesvangurp/es-kotlin-wrapper-client)

 ---
 # What does it do?

+- Wraps and enriches Java client
 - Uses a simple DAO abstraction for indices
   - CRUD simple documents in an index
-  - Sane way to do bulk indexing
-  - Easy way to do searches
-  - Easy way to do scrolling searches
+  - Easy ways to do bulk indexing, searches, scrolling searches
 - More coming soon
   - PRs welcome